hzamani/active_record-acts_as/README.md

 # Development moved

-Active development of this project has moved to [the `krautcomputing` fork](https://github.com/krautcomputing/active_record-acts_as).
+Active development of this project has moved to [the fork of `manuelmeurer`](https://github.com/manuelmeurer/active_record-acts_as).
 Please report issues and open PRs over there!

 # ActiveRecord::ActsAs